MathisMARION/wisun-br-linux/HIF.md

 FIXME: should we add a field in IND_RESET to have the number of entry in the filter table?

-### `0x5D SET_FILTER_SRC16`

-If `FILTER_BAD_SRC16` is set, drop frames coming from denied short addresses.

- - `bool allowed_list`
-   Instead of setting a list of denied address, set a list of allowed addresses

- - `uint8_t entry_count`
-   Number of entries in the next field

- - `uint16_t addr16[]`
-   Addresses to deny/allow.

-By default, the denied list is empty.

-If the RCP is not able to allocate the memory for the filter table, it will send a IND_FATAL and reset.

-FIXME: should we add a field in IND_RESET to have the number of entry in the filter table?

 Debug
 -----

-### `0xE0 IND_CRC_ERROR`

-Informative debug messages sent by the RCP when it receive a CRC error.
-The host may try to match the `len` and `hcs` fields and send the frame again.
-However, there is no way to recover the error of `hdr_error` is set.

- - `bool hdr_error`
-    If true the error was in the header field.
-After an `hdr_error`, the RCP will scan the UART data until it find a new valid header.
-The subsequent UART error are not reported.

- - `uint16_t len`
-    The copy of the `len` field as received in the frame header.
-If `hdr_error` is set, this field is not reliable.

- - `uint16_t hcs`
-    The copy of the `hcs` field as received in the frame header.
-If `hdr_error` is set, this field is not reliable.

 ### `0xE1 REQ_PING`